-Embody is based upon Lone Mørch’s intimate photographic encounters with hundreds of Danish and American women from 17 to 95.
-In her quest for a woman's complicated truth, Lone captures the startling interplay between the seer and the seen, as they encounter the light and shadow in their bodies, in themselves.
-Embody lets you be voyeur to Lone's private photographic collaborations with women, and reveals what it takes to drop your metaphorical corset before the camera, and find both the freedom and courage to see oneself, and to be seen.
+Embody is based on Lone Mørch’s intimate photographic encounters with hundreds of Danish and American women from 17 to 95.
+In her quest for a woman's complicated truth, she captures the startling interplay between the seer and the seen, as they encounter the light and shadow in their bodies, minds and psyches.
+In photos and prose, Embody lets you be voyeur to women's private thoughts and motives as they seek the freedom to see and to be seen.

 In a world where the female body is still sold, shamed and legislated over, and women have to work hard to (re-)discover and connect to their bodies, to their inner selves, Lone lets a woman restore her dignity and retain a bit of her feminine mystery.